 Suddenly awakened, Cullen rose from his sleep.
 Sweat beaded on his brow.
 “Whew, was I dreaming?
 It seemed so real,” thinking of it all as he sat on the edge of his bed, the words Narnia, Narnia, Narnia racing through his brain.
 I had to be dreaming.”
 Shortly he rose and showered; such cleansing just might also cleanse his mind from that stuff he had taken in through the night, he reasoned.

 Then, upon leaving his home for to start another day, he glanced to the left of his front door.
 To his shocking discovery, he saw it.
 Perhaps fifty feet away, down a clear path, there it stood, and he couldn’t believe his eyes—a lamppost in the middle of the wood.

 Looking this way and that he saw no one else around and heard nothing, not even birds chirping or squirrels scampering about—silence.
 He was there—alone.

 Then, curiously he slowly ventured toward that lamppost.
-Reaching it, he clutched it, still looking about.
-Still no one else was around, nor any sounds of any kind.
-Suddenly, still grasping that lamppost, he dropped to his knees.
+Reaching it, he clutched it, still looking around.
+But he saw no one else around, nor any sounds of any kind.
+Suddenly, yet grasping that lamppost, he dropped to his knees.

 At sundown that evening, upon retiring for the night, Cullen recalled the day’s events.
 He then realized, “I live in a wardrobe—on the edge of Narnia—here in my home, residing here comfortably and securely, safe from the schemes of the evil one.”
 He then also realized, “But I cannot stay here all the time.
 I have to venture out there through this wardrobe occasionally to attend to my business.”